Pudendal Nerve Entrapment Syndrome: Under diagnosed and inappropriately treated

 Pudendal Nerve Entrapment Syndrome Treatment means treating the problems of pelvic instability causing the entrapment

 In this video, Dr. Hauser explains how pelvic instability can lead to symptoms related to pudendal neuralgia.
-Summary transcript and explanatory notes are below.
+The summary transcript and explanatory notes are below.

 A common condition that we see is pelvic floor dysfunction which causes pudendal neuralgia or compression of the pudendal nerve.
 The most common treatment for pelvic floor dysfunction are the different types of physical therapy and they are often helpful but very seldom do I find that it cures people.